peggyjs/code-peggy-language/README.md

 ## Error Reporting

 Errors in the grammar are highlighted.
-Unfortunately only one error at a time is highlighted.

 ![Error Reporting](/images/error.png)